Jeremiah Grams was a pretty typical student who was progressing through his college years in pretty typical fashion.

 In this essay, Wes Lauer, assistant professor of civil and environmental engineering, describes the project he is working on in Haiti.

 Karen Feldt, associate professor in the College of Nursing, is the inaugural holder of the Premera Endowed Professorship in Cancer Nursing.

 Andrea Winninghoff is venturing where few brave souls dare to tread—into the lives of teenagers.

 Wes Lauer, assistant professor of civil and environmental engineering, was in Haiti when the earthquake struck.

 Seattle University is undergoing its regular review and re-accreditation by the Northwest Commission on College and Universities.
-Comments are now being accepted on the university’s qualification for accreditation in advance of the commission’s evaluation site visit in the spring.

 Father Steve delivered a message of hope at the annual alumni Advent mass.